-There is no doubt that payments data isn’t one of the most important areas for any business to analyse.
-We make a lot of life choices by initiating payments, eating, drinking, social and living behavior can all be dissected by looking deep into the purchasing habits of customers.
+There is no doubt that payments data is one of the most insightful areas for any bank to analyse.
+We make a lot of life choices by initiating payments, eating, drinking, social and living behaviour can all be dissected by looking deep into the purchasing habits of customers.

 With PSD2 and GDPR both now in affect, banks must tread lightly to what data they want to enrich, however if they’ve received consent from the customer to provide value add services by mining their data, it allows the banks more flexibility.

 When it comes to providing more insight to retailer partners, spending data can be leveraged by giving customers reward points at shops they already visit.
 This allows a truly digital loyalty scheme where those retailers can increase sales due to having a closer understanding of purchase habits.
 They don’t need to know everything about that customer, not even their name needs to be disclosed.
 Essentially doing this on an anonymous basis will protect the rights of the customer and won’t lead to privacy concerns.